 In the "Outputs" section, map the token value to the csrf_token output.
 SAP frequently uses x-csrf-token as the key for this value.
 You can do this manually, or by clicking on the output in the "Cookies" section after testing the HTTP function.

 Additionally, specify the exact name of the cookies from the response in the "Outputs" section.

 Now, you are ready to create Triggers to store these values within apps.

 Using Cookies and Headers in App Logic

 Here's how to test this function.
-In the App Builder, create a button called "Get Token and Cookie".
+In the App Editor, create a button called "Get Token and Cookie".

 Add a Button Trigger and then use the "Run Connector Function" action with the connector and connector function that you created in the previous step.